CHGLongStone/just-core/README.md

 ### Providing:
 * Things you need in any framework
  - core services with clearly defined interfaces
+ - No BLOAT by giving you modular control to include the things you need and ignore the ones you don't
  - low cost of entry on the learning curve
   * providing common utilities without imposing a coding style on you by:
    - Staying close to the native language